 Advice to developers

 Guidance is provided for developers.
 We recommend that developers use the Surface Water Guidance document below when completing surface water drainage strategies (possibly produced as part of an FRA if one is required).
-You are also strongly recommended to complete the Proforma document below whilst undertaking a surface water drainage strategy.
-This needs to be sent to the local planning authority.
-This will help streamline the process in assessing surface water drainage proposals and ensure that the correct information is submitted as part of the planning application.

 To ensure viable and sustainable drainage systems for new developers it is always best to consider the drainage system for a new development from the outset.
 We offer advice and encourage you to discuss your plans with our officers prior to making a formal planning application submission.

 If you wish to take up our pre-application service or would like to discuss comments made by the LLFA in response to a planning application, please see the charging schedule below (as there may be charge for this service).

 If you require any further information please email [email protected]

 Sustainable Drainage Systems (SuDS) mimic natural drainage to manage surface water run-off from a development.
 SuDS allow for the collection, storage and treatment of surface water in order to reduce flood risk caused by development.
 It also helps to improve water quality.
 SuDS can also improve landscape amenity and biodiversity.